m-rashid/ptns/README.md

 ### Installation
-There are two aspects to this project, the Node/Express.js back-end and a React front-end application.
-The follow steps will get a development environment running on your machine.
+There are two aspects to this project, the Node/Express.js back-end and a React front-end application[^1].
+The following steps will get a development environment running on your machine.

 1. CLone the Git repository or download the source files from Github:
 Clone the Git repository for PTNS: `https://github.com/m-rashid/ptns.git`.